 People buy from people.
 Credentials, media appearances, great content, proven strategies and attractive branding are all meant to support an emotional brand and meaningful messages that truly connect with audiences.
 They are not meant to be the entire branding process.
 It is this crucial difference that builds powerful platforms with global impact and provides the opportunity to change millions of lives.

 Anne Leedom is the founder of Anne Leedom PR, a boutique PR agency providing branding and media positioning for experts, authors and products.
 Anne has worked with hundreds of today’s leading experts, films and products to provide them with a unique and highly effective global platform.
-She has offices in Los Angeles and Sacramento and works closely with her two adult daughters, Rachel and Kasey, to form a thriving family business.
 For more information visit www.anneleedompr.com.
 You can also connect with Anne on LinkedIn.